plain-plain-text/plain-plain-text.org/_modules/enable/gh-pages.md

    be “Settings.”
 Click on that.

 1. Scroll down to the “GitHub Pages” section and click on the button labeled “None.”
-From the dropdown, choose “master branch /docs folder.”
+From the dropdown, choose “master branch /docs folder” if your repository puts its documents in the `docs` folder.
+Or choose “master branch” to make the entire repository available as a website.

 1. Click on “Save.”
-Now everything in the `docs` folder will available on the webpage, and you can navigate to the webpage by going to `http://your-github-user-name.github.io/your-repository`.
+Now everything in the designated folder will be available on the webpage, and you can navigate to the webpage by going to `http://your-github-user-name.github.io/your-repository`.